codergirl-al/born2beroot/NOTES.md

 Uncomplicated Firewall (ufw) is a frontend for iptables and is particularly well-suited for host-based firewalls.
 UFW provides a framework for managing netfilter, as well as a command-line interface for manipulating the firewall.

+Simpler explanation: A fireawll which uses the command line for setting up iptables using a small number of easy commands.

 [Installation of UFW in Debian](https://wiki.debian.org/Uncomplicated%20Firewall%20%28ufw%29)

+## SSH